voxelmorph/voxelmorph/README.md

 # Contact:
-For any problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) in github (preferred).
+For any problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) in github.
-Alternatively, please contact us at voxelmorph@mit.edu, but our response might be slower through this route.